jarviscanada/jarvis_data_eng_JethushSanmugalingam/sql/README.md

 WHERE starttime >= '2012-09-21' AND starttime < '2012-09-22' AND Name LIKE '%Tennis Court%'
 ORDER BY Starttime;

 Q15.
+How can you output a list of all members, including the individual who recommended them (if any)?
+Ensure that results are ordered by (surname, firstname).

+SELECT m.firstname, m.surname, r.firstname, r.surname
+FROM cd.members m
+LEFT JOIN cd.members r
+ON m.recommendedby = r.memid
+ORDER BY m.surname, m.firstname;

+Q16.
+How can you output a list of all members who have recommended another member?
+Ensure that there are no duplicates in the list, and that results are ordered by (surname, firstname).

+--Need to do

+Q17.
+How can you output a list of all members, including the individual who recommended them (if any), without using any joins?
+Ensure that there are no duplicates in the list, and that each firstname + surname pairing is formatted as a column and ordered.

+--Need to do

+#### Aggregation

+Q18.
 Produce a count of the number of recommendations each member has made.
 Order by member ID.

 SELECT recommendedby, COUNT(memid) FROM cd.members
 GROUP BY recommendedby